Coronavirus campus restart

 Reopening Wayne State University

-Reopening campus will likely be a phased process that is dependent on a number of factors, including the latest medical data; local, state and federal guidance; and the unique considerations of operating a university in the heart of a major city.
-Life on campus may look different than it did before the shutdown as we seek to ensure social distancing and protective health measures.
-As the committee considers plans to reopen campus, it will be guided by the following principles:
+Policies will be determined based on a number of factors, including the latest medical data; local, state and federal guidance; and the unique considerations of operating a university in the heart of a major city.
+Life on campus may look different than it did before the pandemic as we seek to ensure social distancing and protective health measures.
+The committee it will be guided by the following principles:

 - Safety first: This remains our top priority, and will continue to be governed by sensible safety precautions and direction from state and health authorities.

 - Continue the academic mission of the university: Teaching, learning and research will, where prudent and possible, shift back to former operations, though they will incorporate new learning where applicable.
 We may need to change the way operate in some cases, but we will not compromise the quality of our education and research.